ctlcltd/e2-sat-editor/README.md

 ## License

-Source code licensed under the terms of the [MIT License](https://github.com/ctlcltd/e2-sat-editor/blob/main/LICENSE-MIT)
+Source code is licensed under the terms of the [MIT License](https://github.com/ctlcltd/e2-sat-editor/blob/main/LICENSE-MIT)

-It is also licensed under the terms of the [GNU GPLv3 License](https://github.com/ctlcltd/e2-sat-editor/blob/main/LICENSE-GPL-3.0-or-later)
+Source code is also licensed under the terms of the [GNU GPLv3 License](https://github.com/ctlcltd/e2-sat-editor/blob/main/LICENSE-GPL-3.0-or-later)

 The software will be distribuited under the terms of the GNU GPLv3 License.